← Back to portfolio

 Trust placement

 Before Onboarding began with a long modal explaining safety and data handling.
-It built trust but killed momentum — most users dismissed or dropped.
+It earned trust but killed momentum.
+Most users dismissed it without reading or dropped off entirely.

-Decision Broke trust messaging into contextual microcopy placed at the moment of relevance ("Claude never stores personal data" under the first input).
+Decision Broke trust messaging into contextual microcopy placed at the moment of relevance.
+"Claude never stores personal data" appears directly under the first input field, not in a separate screen.

 Result Users stayed engaged and absorbed the message naturally.
 Safety became ambient, not an interruption.